openstack/openstack-ansible/doc/source/install-guide/configure-cinder.rst

    The options in subsequent steps fit under the ``netapp`` stanza.

-   The back end name is arbitrary and becomes a volume type within the Block Storage service.
+   The backend name is arbitrary and becomes a volume type within cinder.

 #.
 Configure the storage family: